Photo from Wikimedia

 8. Don’t plan too far in advance.
 Be willing to readjust and realign your goals as life circumstances change.
 It’s a process, not a fixed in stone timeline you set once and slavishly follow.

 10. Use your ADD creativity in creating meaningful limited goals towards your theme.
 If you feel like it set a new goal every week or couple of weeks.
 Mix it up for increased dopamine stimulation.
-Be creative about chosing your goal and limit it to increase the odds of completion.
+Be creative about choosing your goal and limit it to increase the odds of completion.
 Don’t bite off more than you can chew.

 If you have one, work with your Adult ADHD coach on developing your theme, and choosing and implementing your theme related goals as well as weekly regular strategic realignments.